Tootman/EndUserMapDemo/README.md

 - - icon dependent on point 'type'

 ### Features
  - Append related Data from Firebase database to infoWindow
  - Append related Photo from Firebase storage to infoWindow
+ - Option to view Sat basemap

 ## User guidance / notes
  - Should be intuative to use - so hopefully no (minimal) guidance/help doc needed